chetraj-cj/Assignment-Deadline-Reminder/README.md

 # 📘 Assignment Deadline Reminder System

 A simple Python-based project that helps students track assignment deadlines and receive timely reminders using basic AI logic.
+It calculates remaining time and provides smart notifications based on urgency.

 ---

 ## 🚀 Features
 - Add and manage assignments with **date & time**
 - Calculates remaining time (minutes/hours/days)
-- Shows **urgency-based alerts**
+- Provides **urgency-based alerts**
 - Displays **popup notifications**
-- Runs in the background for automatic reminders
+- Runs in the background automatically

 ---

 ## 🧠 AI Concept Used
-This project uses a **rule-based AI system**, where decisions are made using conditions (if-else logic) to classify urgency and trigger reminders.
+This project uses a **rule-based AI system**, where decisions are made using predefined conditions (if-else logic) to classify urgency and trigger reminders.

 ---